-Hyundai Motor Group’s long awaited electric car platform, the Hyundai E-GMP, was revealed last year and has given the world three EVs already: Hyundai Ioniq 5, Kia EV6, and Genesis GV60.
-With the E-GMP set to deliver 23 electric vehicles from the three HMG brands eventually, including the Hyundai Ioniq 7, Kia EV9, and the Genesis GV90, let’s take a look at 6 lesser known facts of this platform:
+Hyundai Motor Group’s long awaited electric car platform, the Hyundai E-GMP, was revealed in 2021 and has given the world three EVs already: Hyundai Ioniq 5, Kia EV6, and Genesis GV60.
+With the E-GMP set to deliver 23 electric vehicles from the three HMG brands eventually, including the Hyundai Ioniq 7, Kia EV9, and the Genesis GV90, let’s take a look at 6 lesser-known facts of this platform:

 Ready for high-performance EVs

-Speaking to CAR recently, Hyundai Motor Group’s R&D chief Albert Biermann said that the company is working on “some more interesting, challenging high-performance applications” of the E-GMP platform, and that is why it decided to have a RWD drivetrain layout.
+Speaking to CAR, Hyundai Motor Group’s former R&D chief Albert Biermann said that the company is working on “some more interesting, challenging high-performance applications” of the Hyundai E-GMP platform, and that is why it decided to have a RWD drivetrain layout.
 With an additional, front motor, it is possible to have AWD models.

 Safety of the electric drivetrain and components

 Hyundai says that in the energy absorption zone, from the back beam to the subframe rear mounting, the vehicle body is built to deform to absorb shocks.
 However, in the lower support section, from the subframe mounting to the dashboard section, the impacts are minimized on the all new PE (power electric) system, battery and electric module by adopting a collision avoidance structure.
 Further, ultra high strength steel is used in the high voltage zone where the batteries are located and a hot stamped steel protects the battery area.

-Air-conditioning unit moved outside the cabin to create more space
+Air-conditioning unit moved outside the cabin to create space

 To liberate more interior room, the ‘space consuming’ air conditioning unit is moved outside the car and is placed where the internal combustion engine would be, giving front passengers extra room.
 Further, the center tunnel at the rear (seen on conventional vehicles) is non-existent thanks to the low mounting point of the batteries.
 This will also allow various arrangements of the front and back seats for a variety of lifestyle applications, says Hyundai.
 It’s still possible to offer a frunk.